DataScienceUB/ExplainableDataScience/README.md

 Follow these steps in order to work in Colab:

-+ Connect to https://colab.research.google.com/ (you will a Google account).
++ **Connect** to https://colab.research.google.com/ (you will need a Google account).
-+ Create a folder for your notebooks (this step isn’t totally necessary if you want to just start working in Colab).
++ **Create a folder** for your notebooks (this step isn’t totally necessary if you want to just start working in Colab).
 You can do that by going to your Google Drive and clicking `New` and then creating a new folder.
 Then, if you want, while you’re already in your Google Drive you can create a new Colab notebook.
 Just click `New` and drop the menu down to `More` and then select `Colaboratory`.
 Otherwise, you can always go directly to Google Colab.
-+ Set up your free GPU (when using deep learning).
++ **Set up a free GPU** (when using deep learning).
 Go to the `runtime` dropdown menu, selecting `change runtime type` and selecting GPU in the hardware accelerator drop-down menu.
 + Get coding!